Day 4 of #100DaysOfCode — Mastering useEffect in React

 When to use:

-- Set up listeners, subscriptions, or timers once
+- Setting up listeners, subscriptions, or timers a single time.

 3️⃣ Dependency‑Based – Runs when dependencies change